OneCDOnly/sherpa/README.md

 The information contained therein was constructed from the efforts of many community members, both here and on the SABnzbd forum.
 Thank you to everyone who has contributed.

-Parts relating to re-installation of SickRage and CouchPotato are in 'beta' state.
-However, the SABnzbd re-install has been well tested and is considered stable.
+Parts relating to the re-installation of SickRage, CouchPotato and LazyLibrarian are in 'beta' state.
+However, the SABnzbd re-install has been well-tested and is considered stable.

 ## Known issues

 1) If there is an existing installation of Entware-ng, sometimes the Sherpa installer will fail to complete.
 If this happens, suggest you uninstall Entware-ng and allow Sherpa to reinstall Entware and configure it.

-2) Cannot re-install SickRage or CouchPotato at present.
+2) Cannot re-install SickRage, CouchPotato or LazyLibrarian at present.

 ## Installation